If you have any images or reflections of the Glass Bank please contact us.

 1963 – Sky Room Restaurant closes.

-1963 – Construction begins on external “Express Elevator”.
+1963 – Construction begins on the external “Express Elevator”.

 1963 – Ramon’s Rainbow Room opens.